Creative Commons License 2023 Volume 10 Issue 3

 Defecation

 To assess fertility and pre- and post-implantation mortality, corpora lutea, implantation sites, and live and dead foetuses were compared.
-No statistically significant influence of the subtoxic dose of the experimental solution injected for 15 days prior to mating with intact males was found (Table 6).
+No statistically significant influence of the subtoxic dose of the experimental solution injected for 15 days before mating with intact males was found (Table 6).

-The subtoxic dose of the experimental solution injected for 15 days prior to mating with intact males did not significantly affect the survival rate and weight gain.
+The subtoxic dose of the experimental solution injected for 15 days before mating with intact males did not significantly affect the survival rate and weight gain.
 While no puberty delays were observed in groups with the intermediate and therapeutic doses.

-The subtoxic dose of the experimental solution days prior to mating with intact females did not affect litter.
+The subtoxic dose of the experimental solution days before mating with intact females did not affect litter.
 The survival rate, physical development, and weight gain were comparable.
 The analysis of the testicular morphometry did not reveal significant differences between HCD and the control group (Table 6).

 Parameter